Tremaine Edmunds: 2019

 Edmunds was named a team captain at the beginning of the year.
 He notched his first sack of the season in week 10 against the Cleveland Browns, taking down quarterback Baker Mayfield in the endzone for a Bills safety.

 In week 11 against the Miami Dolphins, Edmunds recorded a team high 12 tackles and made a half sack on Ryan Fitzpatrick in the 37–20 win.

 In week 14 against the Baltimore Ravens, Edmunds recorded 8 tackles and his first interception of the season off a pass thrown by Lamar Jackson during the 24–17 loss.

 In the AFC wild card game against the Houston Texans, Edmunds recorded a team high 12 tackles, sacked quarterback Deshaun Watson once, and recovered a fumble forced by Tre'Davious White on DeAndre Hopkins during the 22–19 overtime loss.
 Edmunds started every game in his sophomore season, recording 1 interception, 1 1/2 sacks, and 115 tackles.
 Edmunds was named to the 2020 Pro Bowl, the first Pro Bowl of his career, in replacement of the injured Dont'a Hightower.

 2020

 In Week 9 against the Seattle Seahawks, Edmunds recorded a team high 11 tackles and sacked Russell Wilson once during the 44–34 win.
-Despite dealing with a lingering shoulder injury suffered during week 1 against the New York Jets, Edmunds was able to garner his second Pro-Bowl selection with his play after recovering.
+Despite dealing with a lingering shoulder injury suffered during week 1 against the Jets, Edmunds was able to garner his second Pro-Bowl selection with his play after recovering.
 In 15 games, Edmunds recorded 119 tackles (77 solo), two sacks, four tackles for a loss and three passes defended.

 In Buffalo's two playoff wins, he recorded nine tackles each game and broke up three passes.
 He would then record seven tackles in Buffalo's 38–24 loss to the Chiefs in the AFC Championship game.